-Domenica de Rosa is the author of fourteen published novels, ten of them written under the name Elly Griffiths.
-As Elly Griffiths she writes the highly successful Ruth Galloway crime novels.
+Domenica de Rosa is the author of sixteen published novels, twelve of them written under the name Elly Griffiths.
+As Elly Griffiths she is best known for the highly successful Ruth Galloway crime novels.
 In 2016 she won the Crime Writer's Association Dagger in Library Award for her body of work.

-Martine's first novel, I have waited, and you have come was traditionally published; her second, After Phoenix, was self-published, and her third, Narcissism for Beginners, was launched in March 2017.
+Martine McDonagh's third novel, Narcissism for Beginners, was published in March 2017.
 She has also published short fiction in various anthologies and writing-related features in Writing magazine.
 Her work has been reviewed in the Guardian, Big Issue and Red.
-Besides a successful 30-year career in artist management in the music industry, Martine is self-agented and has worked as an editor and proof-reader.
-She is an experienced tutor at graduate and undergraduate level and has an MA in creative writing.
+Besides a successful 30-year career in artist development and business management in the music industry, Martine has also worked as an editor and proofreader.
+She is an experienced tutor at graduate and undergraduate level and has an MA in Creative Writing.

 Mick Jackson's first novel, The Underground Man, was shortlisted for the Booker Prize, and won the Royal Society of Authors' First Novel Award.
 His novels, collections of stories and an e-book are published by Faber and Faber.
 His latest novel, Yuki Chan in Brontë Country, was published in January 2016.
 Mick was an RLF Writing Fellow at the University of Sussex and has been writer in-residence at the Science Museum, London and the Booth Museum of Natural History, Brighton (funded by Arts Council England).
 He has an MA in creative writing.